Vivek-04022001/documentation/plone.app.dexterity/reference/dexterity-xml.md

 ### Internationalization

-Translation domains and message IDs can be specified for text that is interpreted as Unicode.
+Translation domains and message IDs can be specified for text that's interpreted as Unicode.
 This will result in deserialization as a `zope.i18nmessageid` message ID rather than a basic Unicode string.

 Note that we need to add the `i18n` namespace and a domain specification.